bryanbuiles/My_desired_movies/README.md

 ## Future improvements

 - Add testing to the api - On process
-- Docker
+- Docker - Done
 - Populate database with movies
-- Add Fronten
+- Add Frontend
 - Deploy

 ## Bugs